-Only for the daring: take a look at the best nudist beaches on the Costa de la Luz
+For the bold only: look at the best Costa de la Luz nudist beaches

 The fabulous Bolonia beach with its sand dunes and pines, in the province of Cádiz, has a nudist area on its left-hand side.
 This part is known as El Chorrito (“the Trickle”).
 You can walk along pristine sands until you lose all track of civilisation.